 Gasoline, diesel, and heating oil made up the majority of these products.
+Heating oil is extremely popular and there are many Oil Delivery Companies to deliver the oil to households.
 But much of this oil was initially imported as crude from overseas, refined in the US and then exported back out.
 This doesn’t make the US a net oil exporter.

 Total net crude and product imports did fall 11 percent in 2011 to 8.436 million barrels a day, the lowest point since 2005.
 And domestic oil output did rise 3.6 percent to 5.673 million barrels a day.
 But this still leaves a 48.7% difference between imports and domestic oil output, a huge gap that the IEA forecasts will not be closed as far out as 2035.
 Observant analysts don’t think it will happen ever.